Questions about financial aid

 Questions about student accounts

-College financial aid can seem complex, but we’re here to make it easier.
-After reading the topics below, if you still have questions please contact sfs@uau.edu or 402.486.2505.
+Paying for college can be complicated, but we’re here to make it easier.
+After reading the topics below, if you still have questions about your payment plan or billing options, please contact studentaccounts@uau.edu or 402.486.2600 ext.
+2070.

 What is my monthly payment amount?

-- Your monthly payment amount is found on your Financial Plan (seen on the home page after you log into Portal).
-It is the amount you need to pay each month in the hopes of having $0 by June 1.
+- Your monthly payment amount can be found on your Student Statement (on the home page after you log into Portal).
+It is the amount you need to pay each month to have your bill paid in full by the end of the semester.

 How do students view their monthly payment amount?